Woman Who Hacked Husband Into 65 Pieces In Rockland Granted Prison Release

 “Your Honor, I did not do it and I still say that in front of the world," Gluzman said at her sentencing.

-Gluzman's cousin, Vladimir Zelenin of Fair Lawn, pleaded guilty to murder in exchange for a more lenient sentence of 22½ years and was released in 2015.
+Gluzman's cousin, Vladimir Zelenin of Fair Lawn, pleaded guilty to murder in exchange for a more lenient sentence of 22½ years.
+He was released in 2015.

-The daughter of Holocaust survivors, Rita Shapiro attended the same primary schools growing up in Chernowitz, a shtetl in Ukraine (then part of the USSR) with Yakov Gluzman.
+The daughter of Holocaust survivors, Rita Shapiro attended the same primary schools as Yakov Gluzman while growing up in Chernowitz, a shtetl in Ukraine (then part of the USSR).

 They later co-founded a computer firm, ECI Technologies, in East Rutherford.

-Yakov Gluzman filed for divorce from his wife in 1995, claiming that she was an abusive spendthrift.
+Yakov Gluzman filed for divorce in 1995, claiming that his wife was an abusive spendthrift.

-Although she responded by accusing him of having an affair, prosecutors said Rita Gluzman was more concerned about losing her assets -- including ECI -- in the divorce.
+Although she responded by accusing him of having an affair, prosecutors said Rita Gluzman was more concerned about losing her assets -- including ECI.

 Rita Gluzman traveled to Europe and Israel to collects photos of her husband and his girlfriend, a Russian immigrant, in a blackmail attempt, they charged.
 She also tapped his phone, they said.